fyngyrz/soyacro/README.md

 this field contains `MHz`, which is the correct way to write the term.
 For acronymns that are all-caps, this field remains empty.

-The third field is the content that is presented when the mouse is hovered over the acronym in the post.
+The third field is the expansion that is presented when the mouse is hovered over the term \(or its replacement\) in the post.

 This file must contain only ASCII characters; no unicode.
-You can use HTML entities in the replacement and expansion fields instead, though, so there's no limit on the accuracy of the results, only on the all-caps sequences used to trigger them, and those don't show up in the posts unless there is no replacement field.
+You can use HTML entities in the replacement and expansion fields instead, though, so there's no limit on the accuracy of the results, only on the all-caps sequences used to trigger them, and those don't show up in the posts except where there is no replacement field content.

 ### Examples: